Skip to main content

 Browser-safe access token

-publicAccessToken is designed for client-side polling of:
+publicAccessToken is a task-scoped JWT (prefixed with pat_) designed for client-side polling of:

 • GET /tasks/:id/status

-• GET /tasks/:id/results
+• GET /tasks/:id/result

 Polling behavior

-• starts polling lazily
+• starts polling lazily — only when first called

 • reuses the same promise if called multiple times